Manifold FAQ - Frequently Asked Questions

 </manifestEntries>

-Q: I defined a new extension class with some extension methods, IntelliJ flags usage of them as errors.
-What’s wrong?
+Q: I defined a new extension class with some extension methods, but IntelliJ flags their usage as errors.
+What’s going on?